rcasanovan/Social-Feed/README.md

 ## Future improvements

 * Coredata integration: We can add core data to project in order to save locally all feed list so we can show it while the api call returns the update list
-* Loader integration: We can add SVProgressHUD pod or something like this in order to show a loader while the api call return information
+* Loader integration: We can add SVProgressHUD pod or something like this in order to show a loader while the api call returns information

 ## Development tools